nextauthjs/next-auth/packages/docs/docs/getting-started/upgrade-to-v4.md

 Most importantly, the core `next-auth` package no longer ships with `typeorm` or any other database adapter by default.
 This brings the default bundle size down significantly for those not needing to persist user data to a database.

-You can find the official Adapters in the newly created [nextauthjs/adapter](https://github.com/nextauthjs/adapters) repository.
+You can find the official Adapters in the `packages` directory in the primary monorepo ([nextauthjs/next-auth](https://github.com/nextauthjs/next-auth)).
 Although you can still [create your own](/tutorials/creating-a-database-adapter) with a new, [simplified Adapter API](https://github.com/nextauthjs/next-auth/pull/2361).

+If you have a database that was created with a `3.x.x` or earlier version of NextAuth.js, you will need to run a migration to update the schema to the new version 4 database model.
+See the bottom of this migration guide for database specific migration examples.

 1. If you use the built-in TypeORM or Prisma adapters, these have been removed from the core `next-auth` package.
 Thankfully the migration is easy; you just need to install the external packages for your database and change the import in your `[...nextauth].js`.